brianshumate/rover/README.md

     vault      Execute Vault related commands and store their output
 ```

-###  Environment Variables
+###  Configuration

-Currently all configuration is specified as flags or set as environment variables.
+Currently all configuration is specified with flags or set as environment variables.
 For detailed help, including available flags, use `rover <command> --help`.

 Here are the environment variables: